aapouncy/FInal-Project/src/pages/posts/post-3.md

 ---
+layout: ../../layouts/MarkdownPostLayout.astro
-title: Our Third Blog Post
+title: Third Blog Post
 author: Astro Learner
 description: "We had some challenges, but asking in the community really helped!"
 image: